Marmatee/hexeniisite/README.md

 ## Credits
 I was going for the "write all the code myself" in this one but there's no point reinventing the wheel.
 To see how I did the Screenshots page, check out this awesome project: https://github.com/joggink/pure-css-slideshow

+## Other stuff
+Only confirmed working 100% in Chrome.
+Seems to work without problem on iPhone too.